Resources for Businesses

 Business resources town hall

-The Small Business Development Center recently hosted a Business Resources Town Hall webinar with Mayor Beth Haney and Councilman Carlos Rodriguez to address the challenges created by the COVID-19 pandemic.
+The Small Business Development Center recently hosted a Business Resources Town Hall webinar with Mayor Beth Haney (2020) and Council Member Carlos Rodriguez (2020) to address the challenges created by the COVID-19 pandemic.
 Topics included:

 - Economic Injury Disaster Loans